Explore Home Loans

 However, no action is without consequences, and in the case of home loan redraw facilities, there are a few of those to keep in mind.

 The first is that, by redrawing your extra repayments out of your home loan account, you’ll be increasing your home loan balance.
-This in turn means you’ll have erased progress you’d made towards paying off your home loan principal (i.e. the amount you borrowed) and will incur higher home loan interest charges on your new, higher principal going forward (if you don’t replace the money you redrew).
+This in turn means you’ll erase the progress you’d made towards paying off your home loan principal (i.e. the amount you borrowed) and will incur higher home loan interest charges on your new, higher principal going forward (if you don’t replace the money you redrew).

 That being said, accessing the funds you’ve built up in your redraw facility isn’t always a bad move, as it’ll all depend on your current financial circumstances and priorities.